harm2305/embsys-330-sp25-final-project-harm2305/documentation/software_requirements.md

 - Repeat devices detected should not result in repeat observations
 - LCD screen should display the closest Bluetooth beacons detected
 - LCD screen readings should include address, device name (if available), and RSSI signal strength
-- Allow for clearing of the in memory database to reduce memory footprint
+- Must allow for clearing of the in memory database to reduce memory footprint

 ## Non-functional Requirements
 - The 5 closest Bluetooth devices should be shown on the LCD screen
 - Data access should not block collection observations
     - Reading/writing data should not block the system preventing new observations
 - LCD screen should be updated with new data in a near-real time fashion, with at most 500ms latency
 - Proximity of devices must be measured via [RSSI (received signal strength indicator)](https://en.wikipedia.org/wiki/Received_signal_strength_indicator) values

 ## Regulatory Compliance
 - The use of wireless communication implies compliance with the FCC